 The panel acknowledges that managing food allergies at school is a controversial topic, and early response to their findings shows that.
 There is concern among some experts that school leaders might follow the recommendations regardless of individual situations or special circumstances.

-Age Factor, Special Situations
+Age Factor, Special Situations and New School Guidelines

 For instance, Sicherer (who wasn’t on the panel), says that whether areas free of allergens are helpful depends a lot on children’s ages and development.

 Longtime food allergy educator Gina Clowes agrees.
 She participated in the international panel, but chose not to be listed as an author.
-“I do believe that some of the guidelines could be helpful.
+“I do believe that some of the school guidelines could be helpful.
 I strongly disagreed with others and have concerns for what they would mean in the day-to-day management of food allergies in schools,” says Clowes, who formerly was the program director for the CDC’s voluntary food allergy guidelines for schools and daycares.

 The panel references the need to prepare students with food allergies to live in the world where allergens aren’t prohibited.
 But Clowes notes: “We protect our young ones from dangers: We don’t give young children knives, matches or access to prescription medication, even though they must learn to deal with all of these as they grow up.”

-Panel’s Key Recommendations
+New School Guidelines Key Recommendations

-Inconsistencies in procedures and protocols regarding food allergy management were the impetus behind creating guidelines based on a systematic review of the best-available literature, Waserman says.
+Inconsistencies in procedures and protocols regarding food allergy management were the impetus behind creating school guidelines based on a systematic review of the best-available literature, Waserman says.
 Healthcare experts, school personnel, and parents studied scientific evidence for the recommendations, which were published in the Journal of Allergy and Clinical Immunology (JACI, May 2021).

 The panel evaluated low-quality evidence, due to research gaps in the areas studied, so the recommendations are conditional, Waserman says.
 The recommendations, which allow for special circumstances, include: